 The NH35 is probably the best-seller of the bunch.
 It is a three-hand self-winding movement with date, stop seconds and the possibility of manual winding and has 23 jewels.

-Economical and complete, the NH35 is even integrated into watches costing less than two hundred euros.
+Economical and complete, the NH35 is even integrated into watches costing less than EUR200.
 The 4R35 (basically the same as the NH35) movement is used a lot in mid-range models, including the Seiko Cocktail time.

 The NH35 is used in both Seiko watches and those sold by third parties.
 The Seiko model (4R35) uses 24 jewels while the NH35 which is sold to third parties has 23 jewels.
 The NH35A is an inexpensive alternative to the Swiss 2824-2 and SW200 movements.